West Oxfordshire factfile

 Oxfordshire Insight provides a single access point for statistics and information about towns and parishes across the county.

-The Council has put together a Census 2001 Results for West Oxfordshire leaflet which contains key facts and figures about population, household information and the economy.
-The 2011 Census will give the latest information about West Oxfordshire.
+We have put together a summary for West Oxfordshire which contains key facts and figures about population, household information and the economy.
+Please see: